 :set ff=unix

-Some times you want to create a new file by starting with a copy of the existing one.
-This can be done like this:
+When you want to create a new file by starting with a copy of the existing one.
+You can save the currently open buffer as a new file by doing this:

 :sav newfile.js